logicly-au/pmhc-mds-spec/doc/index.rst

 .. warning::

    Version 4.1 is no longer supported.
-It's end-of-life was 30 June 2026.
+Its end-of-life was 30 June 2026.

    Uploads are no longer be accepted in the 4.1 format.

 ..
 This INTRODUCTION will only appear in the online HTML version